DebugML/debugml.github.io/_posts/2024-06-14-compositional-concepts.md

 ## Compositional Concept Extraction

-{% include gallery id="method" layout="" caption="" %}
+{% include gallery id="method" layout="" caption="Depiction of our method.
+There are two high level components, LearnSubspace and LearnConcepts, which are performed jointly to produce one set of concepts.
+Then we orthogonally project away those concepts from the embedding space, and repeat the process." %}

 How do we learn compositional concept representations from a pretrained model?
 Our findings from the synthetic experiments described above show that compositional concepts will be represented such that concepts from different attributes are orthogonal to each other while concepts of the same attribute may not be orthogonal.
 To create this compositionality structure, we use an unsupervised iterative orthogonal projection approach.

-As shown in the diagram above, CCE has two high level components of *LearnSubspace* and *LearnConcepts* which result in a set of concepts corresponding to one attribute after one iteration and find further attribute in additional iterations.
+As shown in the diagram above, CCE has two high level components of *LearnSubspace* and *LearnConcepts* which result in a set of concepts corresponding to one attribute after one iteration and further attributes in additional iterations.
 The goal of the LearnConcepts step is to find a set of concepts in a subspace $$P$$ while the LearnSubspace step tries to find an optimal subspace where given concepts are maximally clustered.
 These steps are mutually dependent, so we jointly learn both the subspace $$P$$ and the concepts within the subspace.

 Running one iteration of CCE results in a subspace $$P$$ and a set of concepts within that subspace.
 For the next iteration of CCE, we remove the subspace $$P$$ from the embedding space and repeat the algorithm.
 This removal process guarantees that all concepts discovered in iteration $$i$$ are orthogonal to all concepts discovered in iterations $$j < i$$.
 This mirrors the orthogonality structure we previously described since concepts within one discovered subspace may not be orthonal, but the concepts in different subspaces will be orthogonal.
 Therefore, CCE is an unsupervised alorithm for finding concepts divided into orthogonal subspaces.